 P.S: You can move to the US only 30 days before the start date of your program.

 Applying for your visa online

-Our team will direct you to the official websites and to authorised immigration representatives to ensure you have the latest applications forms and guidance.
-In fact, to reduce the hassle, we can also help with certifying, translating and couriering your documents.
+Our team of experts will direct you to the official websites and to authorised immigration representatives to ensure you have the latest applications forms and guidance.
+To reduce the hassle, we can also help to certify, translate and courier your documents.

-As an applicant from outside the US, you will have to pay US$160 as your visa fee (do check the latest fee when applying (https://travel.state.gov/content/travel/en/us-visas/visa-information-resources/fees/fees-visa-services.html).
+As an applicant from outside the US, you will have to pay US$160 as an application visa fee (do check the latest fee when applying here).

 English language requirements

 To gain your US student visa, you’ll have to provide evidence of proficiency in the English language.
 This usually means passing a secure English language test to be able to prove your communication and correspondence skills.